disco252/Python-Scripts/README.md

 standalone.py is an offline version of discordllm.py, which utilizes no API keys, no internet access, but can utilize a "repo_chunk.json" which is contextualized, indexed information from technical documentation or other documentation you wish to provide, for scope.
 It also utilizes the same chat history from the other script above.

-!ask - Thinking mode with reasoning
+!ask - Thinking mode with reasoning<br>
-!fast - Quick mode optimized for speed
+!fast - Quick mode optimized for speed<br>
-!repo - Repository only search
+!repo - Repository only search<br>

 This script also provides about the same diagnostic information while the LLM is running.
 This one is great for large document/research paper analysis, multi-paragraph questions with detailed reasoning, not limited to Discord's message character limit, providing a great offline research and analysis local LLM.